RSSchermer/entitytled/README.md

 'to many' relationships respectively.
 These wrappers are collectively referred to as 'relationship value representations'.

-Both fetched and unfetched relationship value representations expose provide the `valueAction` method, which returns a database I/O action which, when run, will result in a future holding the relationships value:
+Both fetched and unfetched relationship value representations expose the `valueAction` method, which returns a database I/O action which, when run, will result in a future holding the relationships value:

 ```scala
 db.run(someMovie.director.valueAction) // Future[Option[Director]]
 ```

-However, for relationship values that were prefetched with `include`, this won't actually run a database query, but simply returns the prefetched value without making an extra round trip to the database.
+However, for relationship values that were prefetched with `include`, this won't actually run a database query, but will simply return the prefetched value without making an extra round trip to the database.

 The aforementioned implicit conversion will run this `valueAction` for you and then wait for the resulting future to resolve.
 However, for this to work, your